-Does your husky seem hungrier in winter?
-Many owners notice a change in their husky’s appetite and eating habits during the colder months and ask whether or not they should be giving more food.
+Many owners notice a change in their husky’s appetite and eating habits during the colder months and ask whether or not they should be given more food.
 This article has everything you need to know!
 Let’s get started.

 Yes, huskies usually eat more in winter.
 The main reason is due to the body burning more calories to stay warm in cooler temperatures.
 The extra nutrition will also support the growth of a new undercoat and sustain regular activity levels.

 But whether or not your husky should eat more food will be fully explained below.